radarroark/xit/README.md

-You're looking at xit, a new version control system.
+You're looking at xit, a new version control system (pronounced like "zit" or "shit", whatever you prefer).
 Here be dragons, as they say.
 This is new and unstable software.
 Maybe one day it will be a worthy successor to git, but for now, only use it if you're adventurous.
 Here are the main features:

 * git compatible
   * supports the git networking protocol for push/fetch/clone